-A list of five topics, selected from the topic areas in Section 3, is published below.
+A list of five topics, selected from the topic areas in section 3, is published below for each year of examination.
 The list changes every year.
-A question will be set on each of the five topics; candidates choose one question and write an essay in Mandarin Chinese of 250-400 characters.
-Of the 40 marks available, 24 are for the quality of the language and 16 for the content (see Section 6, Mark Schemes).
+A question will be set on each of the five topics corresponding to the year of examination; candidates choose one question and write an essay in Marathi of 250-400 words.
+Of the 40 marks available, 24 are for the quality of the language and 16 for the content (see section 6, Mark Schemes).

 Set topics for examination in 2023:

-1 Family
+- 1. Family

-2 Law and order
+- 2. Law and order

-3 Travel and tourism
+- 3. Travel and tourism

-4 Technological innovation
+- 4. Technological innovation

-5 Pollution
+- 5. Pollution